patrick-michelberger/learning-tensorflow/README.md

 # Learning TensorFlow

-This repository provides code and exercises for learning TensorFlow and is meant to serve as a personal learning tool.

 ## Overview

 TensorFlow is a software library for numerical computation, particularly large-scale machine learning.
 The basic principle is simple: you first define a computational graph in Python and then TensorFlow runs it efficiently using optimized C++